 In September, 2006, FASB issued Interpretation No. 48 (FIN 48), Accounting for Uncertainty in Income Taxes.
 FIN 48 prescribes a recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 FIN 48 developed a two-step process to evaluate a tax position and also provides guidance on derecognition, classification, interest and penalties, accounting in interim periods, disclosure, and transition.
 The Company adopted this interpretation on October 1, 2007.
 The Company has not recorded a reserve for any tax positions for which the ultimate deductibility is highly certain but for which there is uncertainty about the timing of such deductibility.
 The Company files tax returns in all appropriate jurisdictions.
 The open tax years are those years ending September 30, 2004 to September 30, 2007, which statutes expire in 2008-2011.
-As of December 31, 2007, the Company has no liability for unrecognized tax benefits.
-The adoption and implementation of FIN 48 had no effect on the Company's income from operations, net income or basic and diluted earnings per share for the period ended December 31, 2007.
+As of March 31, 2008, the Company has recorded no liability for unrecognized tax benefits.
+The adoption and implementation of FIN 48 had no effect on the Company's income from operations, net income or basic and diluted earnings per share for the period ended March 31, 2008.

 The Company recognizes interest and penalties related to uncertain tax positions as income tax expense as incurred.
-No expense for interest and penalties was recognized for the three months ended December 31, 2007.
+No expense for interest and penalties was recognized for the six months ended March 31, 2008.